 Sometimes it is easy to lose touch with ourselves when we keep busy.
 Take time to reflect on how you are feeling (run down, sad, bored) and how you want to feel (free, happy, energised).

 5. Reflect on this past week and write a lesson or take away you want to carry forward.

-Look back on this last week; what would you have done differently (ate less junk food, got outside more, spent more quality time with someone)?
+Look back on this last week; what would you have done differently (eat less junk food, get outside more, spend more quality time with someone)?
 How can you carry this lesson forward into this week?